SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 `+` matches the previous element one or more times.

-Example: "Hellooo World!
-Hello Again!"
+Example: `Hellooo World!
+Hello Again!`

 `o+` will match "ooo", "o", "o".